-- 1. The CBCS offers a "cafeteria" approach in which the students can choose course of their own choice. - 2.
-The credit system allows a student to study what he prefers in his own sequence as per his interests. - 3.
-They can learn at their own pace. - 4.
-They can opt for additional courses and can achieve more than the required credits. - 5.
-Inter University migration within the country and outside becomes easy with the transfer of Credits.
-This means that it will be easier for foreign universities to come and offer courses in India. - 6.
-The students have more scope to enhance their skills and more scope of taking up projects and assignments, vocational training, including entrepreneurship.

-The system will help in enabling potential employers assess the performance of students on a scientific scale.
+- The CBCS offers a "cafeteria" approach in which the students can choose course of their own choice. - The credit system allows a student to study what he prefers in his own sequence as per his interests. - They can learn at their own pace. - They can opt for additional courses and can achieve more than the required credits. - Inter University migration within the country and outside becomes easy with the transfer of Credits.
+This means that it will be easier for foreign universities to come and offer courses in India. - The students have more scope to enhance their skills and more scope of taking up projects and assignments, vocational training, including entrepreneurship. - The system will help in enabling potential employers assess the performance of students on a scientific scale.

+Course Structure

-Course Structure MBA Semester I
+MBA Semester -I

-Subject Subject Title Examination ırks Total Credits No. Sessio Total 1 session @ Code .
-External Internal 20002 010010 L A 1 clock hour each C101 Organizational Behavior & Principles And Practices of Management External 60 40 100 4 30 20 50 C102 Management Accounting External 60 40 100 4 30 20 50 C103 Managerial Economics External 60 40 100 4 30 20 50 C104 International Business Management External 60 40 100 4 30 20 50 C105 Business Law External 60 40 100 4 30 20 50 C106 Operation Management External 60 40 100 4 30 20 50 C107 Statistics & Quantitative Techniques External 60 40 100 4 30 20 50 C108 Optional Papers Internal 40 10 50 2 30 30 i) Introduction to Marketing ļ ii) Introduction to Finance iii) Introduction to Human Resource Management 7 iv) Introduction to Pharmaceutical Business Environment Student can choose any one of f these opt tional paj pers v) Introduction to Life Sciences and Biotechnology and Introduction Bioinformatics Q> vi) IT its Core Concepts and Issues vii) Geo Political Environment viii) Healthcare & Hospital Management C109 Internal subjects Internal 30 i) Business Computing 50 2 30 ii) Business Communication 50 2 30 Total 850 34
+Subjec t Subject Title Examinatio Mark tio s Total Credits No. Sessi of ions Total 1 session @ 1 clock hours

+Code n Externa Interna $\mathbf{L}'$ A each

+l l

+C101 Organizational Behavior & Principles And Practices of Management External 60 40 100 4 30 20 50

+C102 Management Accounting External 60 40 100 4 30 20 50

+C103 Managerial Economics External 60 40 100 4 30 20 50

+C104 International Business Management External 60 40 100 4 30 20 50

+C105 Business Law External 60 40 100 4 30 20 50

+C106 Operation Management External 60 40 100 4 30 20 50

+C107 Statistics & Quantitative Techniques External 60 40 100 4 30 20 50

+C108 Optional Papers Externa l ) ) 50 2 30 30

+i) Introduction to Marketing

+ii) Introduction to Finance ,

+iii) Introduction to HR Y)'

+iv) Introduction to Pharmaceutical Business Environment

+v) Introduction to Life Sciences and Biotechnology and Introduction Bioinformatics Student can choose any one of these optional papers

+vi) IT its Core Concepts and Issues

+vii) Geo Political Environment

+viii) Healthcare management

+ix) Foundations Of Analytics

+C109 Internal subjects Internal

+(i) Business Computing 50 2 30

+ii) Business Communication 50 2 30

+Total 850 34